Georg Maria Stenz: Activities as a missionary

-In the autumn of 1898, Stenz was relocated and given responsibility for the mission in the areas of Rizhao and Zhucheng.
-Stenz travelled from Qingdao to Rizhao by sea on November 1, 1898, and embarked on a tour of the area.
+In the autumn of 1898, i.e., one year after the Juye Incident, Stenz was relocated and given responsibility for the mission in the areas of Rizhao and Zhucheng.
+Stenz traveled from Qingdao to Rizhao by sea on November 1, 1898, and embarked on a tour of the area.
 Seven days later, on November 8, he arrived in Jiechuang near the village of Jietou, about 35 km northwest of Rizhao.
 There he was held captive and mistreated in the Jietou Incident until the magistrate of Rhizhao intervened and had him freed around noon on 11 November.
 After the incident, Stenz was treated in a hospital in Qingdao.
 In the spring of 1899, Stenz participated in a German punitive expedition that was dispatched from Qingdao to Rizhao to avenge an attack on three Germans (a lieutenant, a mining engineer, and an interpreter).
 On 16 June 1899, a German newspaper (Kölnische Volkszeitung) ran a story that depicted life in the German colony of Qingdao in a negative light and blamed, e.g., German soldiers for lack of discipline, drunkenness, sexual harassment of Chinese girls, and violent abuse of the local Chinese population.
-Although the article was published anonymously, Stenz was suspected to be the author and as a consequence was moved from Qingdao to Jining in early 1900 and was forbidden to write by the Vicar Apostolic of Southern Shandong, Johann Baptist von Anzer.
+Although the article was published anonymously, Stenz was suspected to be the author.
+As a consequence, the Vicar Apostolic of Southern Shandong, Johann Baptist von Anzer moved Stenz from Qingdao to Jining in early 1900 and forbade him to write.
 On 25 April 1900, Stenz left Jining to travel to Europe for medical treatment and recuperation.
-However, he may have been sent away because he was putting a strain on the relationship between the mission and the German authorities in Qingdao.
+However, he may have been sent away because his presence was putting a strain on the relationship between the mission and the German authorities in Qingdao.
 While in Europe, Stenz participated in a push to remove Bishop Anzer from office.
-Anzer came to Rome to defend himself, but died on 24 November 1903, before his case could be resolved.
+Anzer traveled to Rome to defend himself, but died there on 24 November 1903, before his case could be resolved.
 Stenz returned to Shandong on 20 May 1904.
 After his return, he continued to participate in several missionary education activities for more than 20 years.